kejzlarv/kejzlar.github.io/content/posts/logistic-python.md

 <img style="float: Center;"  src="/images/Logistic_python/Accuracy_full.png" width="965" height="30">
 {{< /rawhtml >}}

-Our model correctly predicted the behavior of 86\% of customers in the testing set.
+Our model correctly predicted the behavior of 86\% of customers in the testing dataset.
 The problem of assessing model performance solely based on accuracy is that we ignore how model does within each class.
 For that reason, it is helpful to consider the following:

-- **True positives**: Correctly predicted positives (ones)
+- **True positives**: Correctly predicted positives (ones).
-- **True negatives**: Correctly predicted negatives (zeros)
+- **True negatives**: Correctly predicted negatives (zeros).
-- **False negatives**: Incorrectly predicted negatives
+- **False negatives**: Incorrectly predicted negatives.
-- **False positives**: Incorrectly predicted positives
+- **False positives**: Incorrectly predicted positives.
 - **Sensitivity** (also known as **true positive rate** or **recall**): Ratio of the number of true positives to the number of actual positives.
 It says what proportion of actual positives was identified correctly.
 - **Specificity** (also known as **true negative rate**): Ratio of the number of true negatives to the number of actual negatives.
 It says what proportion of actual negatives was identified correctly.
 - **Precision** (also known as **positive predictive rate**): Ratio of the number of true positives to the number of positive predictions (TP / (TP + FP)).
-It says what proportion of positive identifications was actually correct?
+It says what proportion of positive identifications was actually correct.
 - **Fall-out** (also known as **false positive rate**): Ratio of the number of false positives to the number of actual negatives (1 - Specificity).
 It says what is the proportion of negatives that were incorrectly classified as positives.

 You can read about these and (many) other useful metrics [here](https://en.wikipedia.org/wiki/Sensitivity_and_specificity).
 You can compute all of these from a [confusion matrix](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html) that gives information about TN ($C_{0,0}$), FN ($C_{1,0}$), FP ($C_{0,1}$), and TP (($C_{1,1}$)):